tommivk/maze-solver/documentation/user_guide.md

 * Start the app with `java -jar mazesolver.jar`

 ![user_guide_1](https://user-images.githubusercontent.com/52420413/176131708-0ea0e284-a67c-425d-ae04-64995d432b93.png)
-The app opens up to a maze generation selection view where it's possible to change the delay of the animation and the size of the maze.
+The app opens up to a maze generation selection view where it's possible to change the delay of the animation and the size of the maze by changing the values of the text fields.
+The fields take an Integer as an input.
-30 is currently the largest maze that will fit the application window.
+35 is currently the largest size for the maze that will fit the application window.
 By clicking either the `Kruskal's` or `Growing tree` buttons a new maze is generated by using the selected algorithm.

 ![user_guide_3](https://user-images.githubusercontent.com/52420413/176131732-5e274eac-410f-4a66-9f83-f7fb98386c09.png)